"I MAY BE STUPID......BUT THAT IS NOT A CALF!"

 Those are the words that started it all!
 Welcome to DKH Destiny Farm, where we have raised quality dairy goats since 2001.
 In the early winter of 2001 I went to the local livestock auction, to buy some calves, and I fell in love with an Alpine dairy goat (Tifdoroyal Licorice Lameya) that went through the ring, with papers....... of course bred by something.
 Later we purchased a Nubian doe and kid from Don and Sandy Miller of Firebird Nubians and another Alpine doe (Khamsin I Can Two) from Bobbi McFaddan of Ebony -Rose. ...Well needless to say, one goat has turned into a whole herd.

 DKH Destiny Farm is owned by Dean and Kimberly Hellums and is located just outside of Middleton Idaho near Caldwell Idaho, it is an ever changing 6.6 acres.
-Our daughter, Amanda is a teenager and has her own dairy goat herd consisting of Alpine, Lamancha, Nubian and Recorded Grades, as well as a herd of quality Boer goats.
-Amanda also has the job to "tame" all the kids, which she loves.
+Our daughter, Amanda, as a teenager had her own dairy goat herd consisting of Alpine, Lamancha, Nubian and Recorded Grades, as well as a herd of quality Boer goats.
+Amanda had the job to "tame" all the kids, which she loves.

 I have been involved with dairy goats since 1980 during 4-H, with a long break until 1991, when my son, Justin, needed the milk as a baby.
 Then another long break until 2001 and the infamous "sale".
 Dean, my husband has been my greatest asset and support; He has been a great sport in this whole process, never having been involved with goats, he has been very helpful.